 One way to understand the different mediums is to view them each like unique personalities.
 You need to speak that platform’s language, otherwise the message will be lost and your audience is on to the next thing.

 Below are the top four digital personalities and how to speak their language:

 Persuasive and clever, he needs to capture your attention in the midst of a crowd.
 With so many other salespeople out there like him, he gets his message across clearly with a personal flair.
 He always keeps in touch and finds ways to speak to new people.

-She is the customer-facing arm of the company, and needs as much information available as possible.
-However, she also needs to read the table.
+They are is the customer-facing arm of the company, and needs as much information available as possible.
+However, they also needs to read the table.
 If a person is in a hurry and scanning the menu, she focuses on the important parts.
 For content, this means using headlines, bullet points or whitespace to highlight pertinent information.
-If a person needs detailed information, she can link with additional persons (or pages) to share the material requested.
+If a person needs detailed information, they can link with additional persons (or pages) to share the material requested.